ICBI/Data.Bridge.Notebooks/01_Georgetown_SDOH.md

 Detialed summaries of how each data source are provided in this mult-tab excel sheet: ====> ADD FILE HERE

 ## How to access the Georgetown-SDOH database
-The information summarized in the Georgetown-SDOH database is accessible through multiple ways (a) Access using python scripts that can directly query the Georgetown-SDOH Bigquery database (easiest and most popular, hence highly recommended)
+The information summarized in the Georgetown-SDOH database is accessible through multiple ways.
-(b) Directly querying the Georgetown-SDOH Bigquery database using SQL-like commands (read-only access offered on a case-by-case basis to a limited audience with experience in programming)
-(c) Access using R script (future)
-(d) Access using BigQuery APIs (future)

 Detailed tutorials are provided for each option
+* Access using python scripts that can directly query the Georgetown-SDOH Bigquery database (easiest and most popular, hence highly recommended)
+* Directly querying the Georgetown-SDOH Bigquery database using SQL-like commands (read-only access offered on a case-by-case basis to a limited audience with experience in programming)
+* Access using R script (future)
+* Access using BigQuery APIs (future)

 ## Tutorials
 * Tutorial 1: How to extract information from the Georgetown-SDOH Bigquery database using python scripts